Nothing is more useful to a sales manager than a sales pipeline chart that gives a comprehensive view of the funnel.

 Let’s assume we are in the middle of October right now.

-We can see that in this month, there is £600k worth of Opportunities due to close.
+We can see that in this month, there is £600k of Opportunities due to close.
 This value is split by the various Opportunity Stages.
 In salesforce, hover over each Stage for additional detail.

 This is powerful information from a sales management point of view.

-It gives sales executives the essential information they need to manage the sales pipeline effectively.
+That’s because the chart gives sales executives the essential information they need to manage the sales pipeline effectively.
 The underlying report facilitates accurate forecasting.
 Dud deals can be identified.
 And the sales pipeline chart helps to prevent that all too common problem, an over-inflated sales pipeline.